Modernising Monaco: how to get more F1 overtaking at the Grand Prix?

 The Monaco Grand Prix might appear to be inseparable from F1 but the growing size of modern cars means that racing in the narrow streets of Monte-Carlo is increasingly tedious, with complaints about lack of overtaking becoming an annual discussion.

-But despite low expectations of racing action and the arrival of Las Vegas’s version of glamour, the F1 calendar would be poorer without Monaco and the unmissable spectacle of qualifying, where drivers dance on the limit around the Monte Carlo harbour.
+But despite low expectations of racing action and a new era of F1 glamour ushered in by the likes of Las Vegas, the calendar would be poorer without Monaco and the unmissable spectacle of qualifying, where drivers dance on the limit around the Monte Carlo harbour.
 The two-mile stretch of coastal tarmac provides a constant challenge, daring them to kiss every inch of armco in search of the perfect lap.

 Related article